peterbenoit/DevBoilerplate/README.md

 ### 5. Development Server

-After installation, the development server will automatically start.
-You can access it by navigating to http://localhost:<PORT> in your browser (the port depends on the framework).
+After installation, the development server will automatically start based on your selected framework.
+Access your application at the appropriate localhost port:

+- **Angular:** http://localhost:4200 (started with ng serve)
+- **React:** http://localhost:3000 (started with npm start)
+- **Vue:** http://localhost:5173 (started with npm run dev)
+- **Svelte:** http://localhost:5173 (started with npm run dev)

 ## Why Deno instead of Node?